Before you begin:

 There are currently two grant programs open by application—please ensure you select the correct application form:

 - If you have had a performance or exhibition canceled or postponed as a result of the COVID-19 pandemic: Apply using the FCA Emergency Grants COVID-19 Fund 2.0 form.
 Please review the COVID-19 Fund Eligibility Guidelines before beginning the application.
+The deadline to apply is 11:59pm EST on June 14, 2021.

 - If you have a sudden opportunity to present your work to the public, or have incurred unanticipated costs close to the date of a performance or exhibition: Apply using the 2021 Emergency Grants Application.
 Before proceeding, we recommend that you carefully review our Eligibility Guidelines and FAQs.
 You may also take our Eligibility Questionnaire.